notjsouza/notjsouza/README.md

 ## Projects:
 * Full-stack web app to upload and stream videos.
+* Full-stack web app to manage finances, with an AI-powered financial analyst to offer personalized budgeting suggestions.
 * Full-stack iOS app to identify and log wildlife sightings around campus. --(WIP)--
-* AI-powered car that can successfully navigate traffic after sufficient training.
+* A simulation of an AI-powered car that can successfully navigate traffic after sufficient training.